 Ensure you have protected time with your family and trust your team to find the right balance.

 Ensure you have protected time with your family and trust your team to find the right balance.
 Take this time to lead with compassion and understanding.
-No two schedules are alike, and by seeing a glimpse into how each of my team members are approaching this situation — we feel even closer and united as a team like never before.
+No two schedules are alike, and by glimpsing into how each of my team members approach this situation — we feel even closer and united as a team like never before.
 Seek out the positives during this time of uncertainty and be a beacon of light.

 At Salesforce, we are committed to advancing equality in the workplace and in society.
 If you’re interested in a career at Salesforce, visit our careers page.